UW-MLGEO/ML-Geo-Project-Kopfli-Wolf/README.md

 ### Gaussian Process Regressor (GPR):
 The figures below show the result of the GPR, trained with only 30% of the data.
 It is clearly visible that the algorithm finds a function through the actual scatter cloud, but it does only represent a sparse part of the data.
 The scattered real or true data can’t be represented as a function.

 Compare training, test and predicted dv/v: The GPR was trained with temperature and precipitation time series at once and the input to predict the dv/v were also both parameters.
 So the scatter clouds are 3D but on a sheet of paper it is difficult to see all three dimensions at once.
-(M. Köpfli)

 Time Series of four and a half year: The colored lines are the input weather parameter (temperature and precipitation), the solid black line are the true dv/v  observations and the black dashed line represents the model prediction.
 The prediction is to noisy and the peak is not shifted slightly to the right of the temperature peak.
-(M. Köpfli)

 The prediction of the dv/v (dashed black line) not close to the test data (black solid line).
 Instead of showing a smoothed curve with a peak slightli after the temperature peak, the predicted dv/v looks similar to the temperature but in the range of the actual dv/v data.
 This could be the case because of :
 - Diffusion of precipitation & temperature (Feng et al., 2021)